 If people want to do their best, managers should be able to build an entire team of people creating value and "playing with impact."
 Here are 5 ways to bring that possibility closer.

 Hire For The Qualities That Are Most Difficult to Develop

-The best strategy for building a team of Impact Players is to hire people who already have the mindset and qualities that are most difficult to develop and then actively cultivate the other qualities. .
+The best strategy for building a team of Impact Players is to create a psychologically safe workplace and to hire people who already have the mindset and qualities that are most difficult to develop and then actively cultivate the other qualities.

 These might include: